 - Vilnius University (LITHUANIA)

-Five non European Universities are partners of the program:
+Five non European Universities and one association are partners of the program:

 - University of Rochester (USA)